You can create these controller objects using the Kubernetes API or by using

 To inspect the live configuration of a deployed object, perform the following steps:

-Visit the Google Kubernetes Engine Workloads menu in Cloud Console.
+Go to the Workloads page in Cloud Console.

 Select the desired workload.